GangaMegha/NumericalAnalysisCS514/Interpolation_CubicSpline_LagrangePolynomial/README.md

 1. On each interval $[t_{i-1}, t_i$, S is a polynomial of degree $\leq k$.
 2. S has a continuous $(k-1)^{st}$ derivative on $[t_0, t_n]$.

+In a cubic spline function S, each polynomial will of degree $\leq 3$.
+We can compute the cubic polynomial interpolation given by,

 ### Polynomial Interpolation : Using Lagrange Polynomials
 Given data $(x_i, y_i)$ for $0 \leq i \leq n$, there is one and only one interpolation polynomial of degree $\leq n$ associated with the data if $x_i$ are unique.
 There are different ways of expressing the interpolation polynomial.
 The Lagrange form of the interpolation polynomial is given by,
 $$p(x) = \sum_{k=0}^n y_k \cdot l_k(x)$$